gitter-badger/adaptigo/README.md

-# Debbie
+# DEBTECHNICA

 ## Alpha
 ### Still may eat your dinner, kittens, system or worse
 please! have backups of /etc/ and your /home

-debbie is a instasller for the things that debian doesn't have installed, insipred and forked from the fedy installer for fedora
+debtechnica is a instasller for the things that debian doesn't have installed, insipred and forked from the fedy installer for fedora

 ### Introduction

- Debbie lets you install multimedia codecs and additional software that Debia doesn't want to ship or have instaled by default, like mp3 support, Adobe Flash, Oracle Java etc., and much more with just a few clicks.
+ debtechnica lets you install multimedia codecs and additional software that Debian doesn't want to ship or have instaled by default, like mp3 support, Adobe Flash, Oracle Java etc., and much more with just a few clicks.

 ### License